INEC introduces election result viewing portal

 He disclosed that for the Nasarawa Central state constituency election, the result sheet could be accessed by visiting https://inecelectionresults.com

-“Click on Create new Account?
+“Click on Create a new account?
 Fill in your details in the form provided and click on Sign in and provide your State of origin and click on Continue”

+READ ALSO: Edo 2020: Why many eligible voters will be disenfranchised — INEC

 “An account activation email is sent to the email address provided in the form.